linusromland/FileUpload/README.md

 ## What is it?

-This will be a file upload page that allows you to upload any file and availble for download (max 7 days after upload).
+This will be a file upload page that allows you to upload any file and available for download.
 It will be built using NodeJS and use the MongoDB Database.

 ## Run it yourself: